 Now, we will discuss these Eight limbs of yoga in detail to provide you with a holistic picture of these limbs and their characteristics.
 Each one has a different meaning in the life and practice of each makes the person more healthy and spiritually connected to the one.
 So, here they are”

 Everything you need to Know the 8 Limbs of Yoga

 The first limb is Yama which refers to disciplines, vows or practices which are primarily concerned with the surroundings and environment around us along with our interaction with it.
 While yoga practice can indeed increase the physical flexibility and strength as well as aid in calming down the mind, it is of no use if we are still feeling rigid, weak and completely stressed-out in our daily life.

 There are five Yamas which are Ahimsa which means non-violence, Satya meaning truthfulness, Asteya which is non-stealing, Brahmacharya which means right use of energy as and the last one is Aparigraha which means non-greed or non-hoarding.

-Yoga is a practice of transformation of our self and benefiting every aspect of out lives, not just spending and exercising for 60 minutes on a rubber mat.
+Yoga is a practice of transformation of our self and benefit every aspect of our lives, not just spending and exercising for 60 minutes on a rubber mat.
 If we can learn various things such as to be kind and truthful as well as use our energy in worthy pursuits, we will not only avail benefits for ourselves with these practices but also for everyone and everything around us too.

 The second limb of Yoga is Niyama which refers to the duties that are directed towards ourselves but can also be taken into consideration with the actions we take towards the outside world.
 It comes from the Sanskrit verb “ni” which means “inward” or within.